cs124/labs/Lab5_Chatbots.md

 - Manage the changes made by collaborators easily.
 - View the full history of code changes and revert to earlier version.

 Git has a lot of jargon and can be confusing.
-We have prepared a [handbook](https://docs.google.com/document/d/1iydelsyAJvKXhxFVoc7sMinqlYZDCm_xcOfe-s4wEYc/edit?usp=sharing) for your reference in case you get lost.
+We have prepared an (optional) [handbook](https://docs.google.com/document/d/1iydelsyAJvKXhxFVoc7sMinqlYZDCm_xcOfe-s4wEYc/edit?usp=sharing) for your reference in case you get lost.

 We will use Git with GitHub!